Dogra–Tibetan war

-The Dogra–Tibetan war, also called the Sino-Sikh war, was fought from May 1841 to August 1842, between the forces of the Dogra Raja Gulab Singh of Jammu, under the suzerainty of the Sikh Empire, and those of Tibet under the protectorate of the Qing dynasty.
-Gulab Singh's commander was the able general Zorawar Singh Kahluria, who, after the conquest of Ladakh, attempted to extend its boundaries in order to control the trade routes into Ladakh.
+The Dogra–Tibetan war, also called the Sino–Sikh war, was fought from May 1841 to August 1842 between the Dogra-led Kingdom of Jammu, a federal subject of the Sikh Empire, and Tibet, a protectorate of the Qing dynasty.
+The Dogra king Gulab Singh's commander was the able General Zorawar Singh Kahluria, who, after the conquest of Ladakh, attempted to extend its boundaries to control the trade routes into Ladakh.
 Zorawar Singh's campaign, suffering from the effects of inclement weather, suffered a defeat at Taklakot (Purang) and Singh was killed.
 The Tibetans then advanced on Ladakh.
 Gulab Singh sent reinforcements under the command of his nephew Jawahir Singh.
 A subsequent battle near Chushul in 1842 led to a Tibetan defeat.
 A treaty was signed in 1842 maintaining the status quo ante bellum.

 Background

 Ladakh trade

 In the 19th century, Ladakh was the hub of trade routes that branched out into Turkestan and Tibet.
 Its trade with Tibet was governed by the 1684 Treaty of Tingmosgang, by which Ladakh had the exclusive right to receive the pashmina wool produced in Tibet.
 The world-renowned Kashmir shawl industry received its pashm wool supplies from Ladakh.